-It is conference seasons, but event marketers work throughout the year to ideate, design, and create amazing events.
+It is conference season, but event marketers work throughout the year to ideate, design, and create amazing events.
 Event marketers are always on the run, making mobile applications essential to their craft.
 We’ve talked to our events team and rounded up 11 mobile apps event marketers can’t live without.

 Hootsuite remains the quintessential mobile (and desktop) application for scheduling content and social listening.
 The mobile app has much of the functionality of the desktop application.
 It also centralizes your social streams, reducing the amount of time you would spend jumping from native application to native application.
 The analytics and advertising tools make it indispensable when monitoring the traction that posts or ads are getting.

-For larger scale events, they have team management tools that let multiple marketing and communications staff participate in the process.
+For larger-scale events, they have team management tools that let multiple marketing and communications staff participate in the process.
 The team plan also has a message assignment feature to ensure that multiple people are not replying to the same message.
-The message assignment coding system of “waiting”, “replied but not resolved”, and “resolved” are so straightforward that even new team members will intuitively understand it.
+The message assignment coding system of “waiting,” “replied but not resolved,” and “resolved” are so straightforward that even new team members will intuitively understand it.

 Sometimes you need a quick graphic or sign.
 Enters Canva.
-Canva is a drag and drop publishing platform with thousands of assets, fonts, and templates.
+Canva is a drag-and-drop publishing platform with thousands of assets, fonts, and templates.
 The tool already has standard design sizes like Facebook posts and Twitter banners.
 It can also export to PDF for quick emailing and printing.
 The professional version can set defaults for your brand guide, ensuring that your color palette and typefaces are appropriately represented.
 You can also start on the desktop version and finish on mobile, making the leap seamless when you’re moving through an event venue.

 We particularly appreciate the non-profit edition that provides professional functionality to 501(C)(3) organizations for free.
 Unfortunately, other types of 501 non-profits do not qualify for the free professional version.
-But with a price point around $12 a month, most organizations can afford it, at least for the duration of an event.
+But with a price point of around $12 a month, most organizations can afford it, at least for the duration of an event.

 Marketing a special event can be like traversing the wilderness.
 In either case, you should always have a compass.
 We’ve found it useful when placing directional signage.
 It also is helpful when navigating the often labyrinthine bowels of convention centers.
 Most of the premium compass applications will also work when GPS is down.
 WIFI bandwidth invariably suffers when you have thousands of people trying to access it.
-Trust us, pay once for a good compass app and keep it forever.
+Trust us, pay once for a good compass app, and keep it forever.

 Discord is an all-in-one voice and text chat.
 It gained notoriety among online gamers but has recently been used as an alternative to Skype.
-It works on a desktop application, in browser, and on mobile making it useful regardless of the environment.
+It works on a desktop application, in the browser, and on mobile, making it useful regardless of the environment.
 There is certainly a maximum useful size for the team chat before it becomes unmanageable.
 It is a great way to have running commentary from staff throughout an event, though off-topic chatter tends to take over during lulls.

 Slack, the Searchable Log of All Conversation and Knowledge, is an asynchronous alternative to Discord.
 The search and file management features are limited in the free version but, generally, free is sufficient for most organizations.
 The paid version gives a little more variety in the number of channels, access control, and file management.
-You’ll pay per user, making it less cost effective for larger organizations.
+You’ll pay per user, making it less cost-effective for larger organizations.
 That said, it is a worthwhile investment if you are working on multiple events or activations throughout the year.

 TINT is the world’s most powerful and trusted UGC platform.
-Attendees expect engaging social content to be shown on rotaters, signage, and projection.
+Attendees expect engaging social content to be shown on rotation, signage, and projection.
 TINT’s mobile app allows you to populate beautiful, fresh content with the swipe of a finger.
 You can have multiple TINTs controlled from the same app making it easy to have a variety of content showcased in various places.
-The native integrations with signage and DOOH technology means that it has never been easier to have social displays around a venue.
+The native integrations with signage and DOOH technology mean that it has never been easier to have social displays around a venue.